damianhakert/damianhakert.github.io/source/posts/2016-04-19-gitlab-partners-with-digitalocean-to-make-continuous-integration-faster-safer-and-more-affordable.html.md

 completely free.

-For GitLab Community Edition users, use the promotional code `GitLab10` to receive a $10 credit, when creating a new DigitalOcean account.
+For GitLab Community Edition users, use the promotional code `GitLab10` to receive a $10 credit*, when creating a new DigitalOcean account.

-For GitLab Enterprise Edition users, you'll receive an email with a unique promo for a $250 credit to use to host your own Runners on DigitalOcean.
+For GitLab Enterprise Edition users, you'll receive an email with a unique promo for a $250 credit* to use to host your own Runners on DigitalOcean.

+**Note: Promotion code available for new DigitalOcean customers only.*

 ## Need help setting up your Runners?